mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.inc.rst

 * ``max_rules`` (Default value = ``1000``)

-  * The maximum number of rules to be learned.
+  * The maximum number of rules to be learned (including the default rule).
 Must be at least 1 or 0, if the number of rules should not be restricted.

 * ``default_rule`` (Default value = ``'true'``)